-I’ve been able to accomplish a lot in my 31 years on this earth, not because I’ve had the most ambitious ambitions in the world, and certainly not because I’m smarter or more skilled or better acclimated than the next guy, but because I’m willing to keep going, to keep taking action, to keep moving forward when many other men would give up, give in, or give out.
-When I’m tired and uninspired, that’s when I know I have to shake the dust, right myself, and advance.
+I’ve accomplished a lot in my 31 years on this earth—not because I’ve had the most ambitious ambitions in the world, and certainly not because I’m smarter or more skilled or better acclimated than the next guy, but because I’m willing to keep going, to keep taking action, to keep moving forward when many other men would give up, give in, or give out.
+When I’m tired and uninspired, that’s when I know I must shake the dust, right myself, and advance.

-This type of laudable work ethic doesn’t come naturally, though.
+This type of laudable work ethic doesn’t come naturally.
 It didn’t for me, at least.
-Rather, it’s a formula—what Anthony Robbins might refer to as the Ultimate Success Formula—and it works 100% of the time it’s applied.
+Rather, it’s a formula, and it works 100% of the time it’s applied.